jesusdper/DTU_MLOpsProject/reports/README.md

 > *application but also ... .*
 >
 > Answer:
-In total, we have implemented many tests.
-These are divided into several files, according to the pytest standard, and can be found in the root/tests directory.
-We have been centered mainly in testing  data, model and train files.
-We have found this important, since data, model and training process are the bases for the project.
-If these modules were to have an incorrect functioning, it would deeply affect the functioning of the project in general.
-Therefore, there are other modules that might not be tested as thoroughly, since their importance has been deemed smaller in the scope of the project.
-Despite of this, some key functions are being tested in these other modules to ensure that important funcionalities are being met.
+We have implemented 16 tests.
+These are divided into files according to the pytest standard, and are located in root/tests.
+We have been centered in testing  data, model and train files.
+This is relevant, since these scripts are the bases for the project.
+If these modules were to have an incorrect functioning, it would affect the overall results of the project .
+Therefore, there are other modules that might not be tested as thoroughly, since their importance has been deemed smaller.
+Despite this, some key functions are being tested outside these modules to ensure other relevant functionalities are accomplished.

 ### Question 8